Jeju Island is a very famous vacation spot in South Korea, often called South Korea’s Hawaii.

 Food and culture

 Jeju Island is home to numerous specialty dishes.
 Among these are unique dishes like Jeju black pork.
-Domesticated Jeju black pigs are said to have a special taste, differentiating it from other pork.
-Another famous delicacy are the various kinds of seafood that are brought to the island by the Haenyeo, who are also known as Jeju’s mermaids.
-Jeju Island’s Haenyeo (해녀) divers are female divers skilled at harvesting oysters, clams, abalones, and other marine life.
-Able to dive 15 meters, there is an entire museum on the island dedicated to them called the Haenyeo Museum.
+Domesticated Jeju black pigs have a special taste, differentiating it from other pork.
+Haeneyo, known as Jeju’s mermaids, bring another famous delicacy to the island.
+Haenyeo (해녀) female divers harvest oysters, clams, abalones, and other marine life.
+They are able to dive 15 meters.
+Their skilled reputation earned them the Haenyeo Museum, solely dedicated to them.
 This museum is located on another small island next to Jeju called Udo (우도).
 It has pure white sand beaches with azure water that are a breathtaking contrast to behold.
 Next to Udo is Seongsan Ilchul-bong (성산 일출봉), a tuff cone formed by volcanoes.
-Catching the sunrise here is a lifetime experience, surrounded by a rugged coastline and green hills.
+Catching the sunrise here, surrounded by a rugged coastline and green hills, is a lifetime experience.